DeLag: Using Multi-Objective Optimization to Enhance the Detection of Latency Degradation Patterns in Service-based Systems: Introduction

-The rest of the article is structured as follows. \secref{sec:background} describes the concept of Latency Degradation Pattern, and how LDP detection can be used in practice to automate performance issues diagnosis. \secref{sec:model} describes how the problem of detecting LDPs is modeled as multi-objective optimization problem. \secref{sec:approach} outlines the workflow used by \toolName to detect LDPs.
-In \secref{sec:evaluation} we present our research questions along with experimental design and results. \secref{sec:discussion} discusses some implications of our findings. \secref{sec:threats} describes threats to validity. \secref{sec:related} presents related work, and \secref{sec:conclusion} concludes this paper.
+\emph{Paper structure.} The rest of the article is structured as follows. \secref{sec:background} describes the concept of Latency Degradation Pattern, and how LDP detection can be used in practice to automate performance issues diagnosis. \secref{sec:model} describes how the problem of detecting LDPs is modeled as multi-objective optimization problem. \secref{sec:approach} outlines the workflow used by \toolName to detect LDPs.
+In \secref{sec:evaluation} we present our research questions along with experimental design, results and threats to validity. \secref{sec:discussion} discusses some implications of our findings. \secref{sec:related} presents related work, and \secref{sec:conclusion} concludes this paper.